SKelem/lah-cert-positions-guide/source/demobilization.md

 ## Continuing Actions:

 * **Do not talk to the press, or other casual or outside inquiry.
-Refer inquiries to the Town EOC.**
+All communication is centralized at the Town EOC.**

 * **During demobilization, replace vest, completed paperwork and supply items in Operations zip lock bag and turn it in to the Demobilization Team.**